 While most people just call everything on the island Cozumel, the main city that you will no doubt visit is called San Miguel.
 Home to about 80,000 people, San Miguel is a bustling medium-sized town, and gets especially busy when cruise ships are docked (which swells the population of the island).

 In town you’ll find everything you’d expect from a city of its size, including supermarkets, restaurants ranging from fast food to fine dining, baseball stadiums, and even a planetarium.

 While San Miguel and Cozumel might have been a sleepy tourist spot decades ago, that’s no longer the case.
 It offers an amazing assortment of things to do for tourists, including everything from visits to Mayan ruins to snorkeling to diving, to shopping and much more.

 Of course, so much of visiting Cozumel revolves around the beach and water.
 Unfortunately, the beaches right near San Miguel (and the cruise ports) aren’t the best.
 While some small beaches exist in this area, the larger and nicer ones are on the southwest side of the island and on the eastern shore.

 With millions of American tourists each year, there is a definite American influence on the island.
 You’ll notice a number of restaurants that are common in the U.S. English is widely spoken by just about anyone on the tourism industry.
 Meanwhile, U.S. dollars are also widely accepted, as are credit cards (but it’s helpful to carry cash).

 When it comes to hosting cruise ships, it’s hard to beat Cozumel.
-With three different cruise piers, the port can host up to eight ships at once.
+With three different cruise piers, the port can host lots ships at once.
 That can mean tens of thousands of cruise passengers in town on the same day.

 Puerta Maya Pier